U.S. court weighs release of last 'Angola 3' inmate in Louisiana

 Woodfox “doesn’t have much more time and he shouldn’t be made to run the gauntlet again,” said Kendall, who has said his client suffers from heart disease, renal failure and hepatitis C.

 Woodfox appears to have served one of the longest stretches in solitary confinement in U.S. penal history, Kendall has said.
-He spent most of the time in a cell measuring roughly 6 feet by 8 feet (1.8 meters by 2.4 meters).
+He spent most of the time in a cell measuring roughly 6 feet by 8 feet (1.8 metres by 2.4 metres).

 In his June ruling, U.S. District Judge James Brady barred the state from pursuing a third trial.